blinkylights23/grunt-swigtemplates/README.md

 * Type: `String`
 * Default value: `'.'`

-Use `templatesDir` to define where `grunt-swigtemplates` will look for globals.json and file-specific JSON context.
+Use `templatesDir` to define where `grunt-swigtemplates` will look for globals.json.

 #### options.locals